 A lexicon is the collected vocabulary of a person.
-Over the course of 26 weeks, students will explore a cluster of words from the lexicon of E.B.
-White.
-Using these words in an original way, with inspiration from favorites such as Romeo and Juliet, and The Tempest, will help the budding wordsmith recognize the plasticity of language and delight in its beauty.
+Over the course of 26 weeks, students will explore a cluster of words from the lexicon of William Shakespeare.
+Using these words in an original way, with inspiration from favorites such as The Tempest, and Taming of the Shrew, will help the budding wordsmith recognize the plasticity of language and delight in its beauty.

 In His Own Words